arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 ## Conclusions

-The Arduino® DIN Celsius is a great board to start playing with sensors and actuators with signal of industrial level.
+The Arduino DIN Celsius is a great board to start playing with sensors and actuators with signal of industrial level.
 You can now try to create a **temperature follower** apparatus, that will reach a goal temperature and keep it.
 Try code it yourself, if you need some help you can have a look at something called [PID](https://www.arduino.cc/reference/en/libraries/pid/).